OWASP/Top10/2017/en/0xA5-Misconfiguration.md

 5. Are the security settings in your application servers, application frameworks (e.g., Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values?

+6. Does the server not send any security directives to client agents (e.g. in headers) or are they not set to secure values?

-6. Is any of your software out of date? (see 2017-A9)
+7. Is any of your software out of date? (see 2017-A9)

 Without a concerted, repeatable application security configuration process, systems are at a higher risk.